Find free Los Angeles County public records through official agencies in mere minutes.

 In addition to the county custodians, the California Department of Health Vital Records Bureau provides certified certificates of marriage for $17 as long as the records are public.

-Search Los Angeles County Divorce Records via the LA Supreme Court
+Look Up Los Angeles County Divorce Records via the LA Supreme Court

 Los Angeles County divorce records are publicly available unless legally sealed but are not hosted by the County Registrar – Recorder; instead, they can be found online through the Family Court case document search offered by the Los Angeles Supreme Court.

-Users must input a case number to order copies of records, and can pay the required fees by credit card.
+Users must input a case number to order copies of records and can pay the required fees by credit card.

-For in person inquiries, requesters can call 213.830.0198 and set an appointment (at least two days in advance to ensure enough time for record preparation) to visit the Archives & Records Center (ARC).5
+For in-person inquiries, requesters can call 213.830.0198 and set an appointment (at least two days in advance to ensure enough time for record preparation) to visit the Archives & Records Center (ARC).5

 Los Angeles Superior Court Archives & Records Center